wp-plugins/social-share/readme.txt

 * Customize the width/height of your Facebook button
 * Change the verb to "Like" or "Recommend" and font
 * Change the language of the Facebook button (includes all supported Facebook languages, including Pirate and Klingon)
-* Add StumbleUpon button to your website, including 5 different styles.
+* Add StumbleUpon button to your website, including 5 different designs.
+* Add Reddit.com button to your website, including 20+ different designs.

 [Get in touch and tell us what features you want!](http://www.jpreece.com/contact/, "Contact")